Should I really cover my laptop camera?

 The school later settled the case for $610,000.

-Other governmental organisations such as the US National Security Agency (NSA) collected private data of American citizens under a secret programme that was code-named PRISM.
+Other governmental organizations such as the US National Security Agency (NSA) collected private data of American citizens under a secret program that was code-named PRISM.

 In addition to telephone conversations and instant messaging chats, the web cameras of selected citizens were hacked to record their private lives without their knowledge.

-When the details of this programme were made public due to the information leaks through the US defence contractor Edward Snowden, people were shocked about the degree of governmental interference in their lives.
+When the details of this program were made public due to the information leaks through the US defense contractor Edward Snowden, people were shocked about the degree of governmental interference in their lives.

-Even though the American government later announced that the PRISM programme was shut down, there are no guarantees that a similar operation will not be repeated in the future.
+Even though the American government later announced that the PRISM program was shut down, there are no guarantees that a similar operation will not be repeated in the future.

-The governments of China and Russia are also suspected of running similar programmes to control their citizens.
-Malfeasance by governments can be large in scale due to the unlimited resources attracted to such programmes and the relative legal impunity enjoyed by politicians and bureaucrats.
-Institutional malfeasance and the easy accessibility of cameras on private and corporate laptops in government-operated organisations are the most important reasons to keep your camera covered in this digital age.
+The governments of China and Russia are also suspected of running similar programs to control their citizens.
+Malfeasance by governments can be large in scale due to the unlimited resources attracted to such programs and the relative legal impunity enjoyed by politicians and bureaucrats.
+Institutional malfeasance and the easy accessibility of cameras on private and corporate laptops in government-operated organizations are the most important reasons to keep your camera covered in this digital age.